tclaws/rospeed/README.md

-# RoSpeed
-releasing this cus i have been doing this group finder crap for too long, about time i move on lmao.
+# Roblox Claimable Group Finder
+- Python software which allows you to look for ownerless & claimable groups in roblox.

-# how to run?!1!!1
+# Usage
+- Install Python3.11
-- install all dependencies `pip install -r requirements.txt`
+- Install packages from requirements.txt (`pip install -r requirements.txt`)
-- edit `Config/config.json` to your needs (choose an io module like socket)
+- Configure `Config/config.json` to your need (choose an IO module, e. g. socket)
-- enter proxies at `Config/proxies.txt`
+- Fill up `Config/proxies.txt` with your HTTP/s proxies (Proxy Scraper included.)
-- run `python3 main.py`
+- Run `python3 main.py`
-- boom boom shakalaka
+- Enjoy

+# Notes
-oh yeah i didn't update this in a long time feel free to customise it or skid it idgaf
+- I didn't update this in a long time lmfao.

-sorted gen is broken too btw

-me and visions working on something sex
+- Contact me on discord if there's any bugs (Discord: realnovak)